High-efficiency optical frequency mixing in an all-dielectric metasurface enabled by multiple bound states in the continuum: Multiple bound states in the continuum

 Figure 1 shows a schematic of nonlinear optical frequency mixing processes in a silicon metasurface pumped by three laser beams.
-The metasurface consists of a periodic square array of silicon nanodisk dimers, with a two-fold $C_{2}$ rotational symmetry.
+The metasurface consists of a periodic square array of silicon nanodisk dimers, with a two-fold $C_{2v}$ rotational symmetry.
 The lattice period is $p=960$ nm.
 Each nanodisk has radius $r=210$ nm and height $h=280$ nm, and the distance between the two nanodisks is $d=40$ nm.
-The refractive index of silicon are presented in Fig. S1 of Supplement 1.
+The refractive index of silicon is presented in the Supplemental Material\cite{SM} (see, also, reference \cite{Palik1985} therein).
+Note that we choose the nanodisk dimer design since it belongs to a symmetric geometry of the $C_{2v}$ group and possesses abundant structural parameters to be adjusted for peculiar electromagnetic excitations.
+In the previous works, the toroidal dipole BIC\cite{He2018, Zhou2020} and the non-radiative anapole\cite{Rocco2018}, have been found in the similar design.
+In a more recent work, the nanohole dimer that is complementary to such structure is exploited to support multi-resonance including a quasi-BIC resonance for the degenerate FWM process\cite{Xu2022}.